frozenjava/TetherATurtle/README.md

 ## Why?
 Because who wants to develop modules while sitting next to your router unable to leave because you have a cable coming out of your machine.

+### Contributers
+Special thanks to whoever it is that wrote the wp5.sh script for the wifi pineapple and Foxtrot for the automatic turtle configuration portion of the script.